 The middle range breaks at the mean of your data values, and the ranges above and below the middle range are one standard deviation above or below the mean.

 Determines the distribution of a variable across a segment of your data (e.g. population).
 When you chooseQuantile, a Quantiling box appears at the bottom of the dialog box.
-Choose the field or an expression you want to perform the quantiling operation on from the drop-down list.
+Choose the field or an expression to perform the quantiling operation on from the drop-down list.

 Indicates that the ranges are user-defined.
 When you choose Custom, a Custom Ranges box appears at the bottom of the dialog box.
-Highlight the range you want to change from the list in the middle of the dialog box, and edit the minimum and maximum values in the Custom Ranges box.
+Highlight the range to change from the list in the middle of the dialog box, and edit the minimum and maximum values in the Custom Ranges box.

 # of ranges

 Choose the number of ranges from the drop-down list.
 The minimum number of ranges is 2, and the maximum number of ranges is 16.
 The default is 4 ranges.

 Choose a rounding factor for the range breaks from the drop-down list.
 Each rounding factor is a multiple of 10.